 This anchoring of the exhibition in the creative context of the artwork presented is seen, for example, in figurative works drawing on classical mythology and religious iconography.
-A gallery of Rothko’s later classic paintings reveal how he incorporated the techniques of Italian and Dutch masters in his art.
+A gallery of Rothko’s later classic paintings reveals how he incorporated the techniques of Italian and Dutch masters in his art.

 The exhibition also features the Seagram Mural Studies, originally commissioned for the upscale Four Seasons restaurant in New York (Rothko withdrew from the contract).
 He famously said of the murals: